pmochine/Laravel-Tongue/README.md

 ![Laravel Tongue](img/laravel-tongue.png)

-**If you are looking for an easy package for subdomain multilingual urls, this package is for you.  😜**
+**If you are looking for an easy package for subdomain multilingual URLs, this package is for you.  😜**

  **Old Way**: `https://example.com/de`, `https://example.com/fr` etc. <br>
  **New Way**: `https://de.example.com`, `https://fr.example.com` etc.